 As you have learned from the Swing Fundamentals section, the body is the engine of the swing.
 Understanding how to properly use the body is 90% of learning the rotary swing.
 It is simple to learn and understand, but it is incredibly important.

-It is ok if you cannot rotate your shoulders to 90 degrees without feeling a lot of tension in the torso or without making a large hip turn.
+It is acceptable if you cannot rotate your shoulders to 90 degrees without feeling a lot of tension in the torso or without making a large hip turn.
 During the actual swing, your muscles will more naturally stretch as the body becomes alive and athletic.

 Now that you have a feel for the rotary motion the body makes throughout the swing, you need do nothing more than tilt your spine from the hips and make the exact same motion back and through.
-The only thing that should change here is the angle of the spine tilt toward the ball.
+The only thing that should change is the angle of the spine tilt toward the ball.

 Video Transcription: Body Drill